ObserveRTC/client-monitor-js/docs/DETECTOR_TAXONOMY.md

 Where a detector cannot substitute and cannot judge, the tick is unavailable rather than healthy, and the detector says so. `BlockedTransportDetector` is the worked
-example: without `responsesReceived` there is no proof the path still answers, no substitute exists, and it declines to judge that transport at all rather than reading ICE's `connected` as consent.
+example: without the candidate pair's `deltaResponsesReceived` there is no proof the path still answers, no substitute exists, and it declines to judge that transport at all rather than reading ICE's `connected` as consent.

 ## Detectors are independent